centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-flapping.md

 ### Flap Detection for Hosts

-If you enable the flapping detection for a scheduler (Centreon Engine), the process will by applied for all resources monitored by it.
+If you enable the flapping detection for a scheduler (Centreon Engine), the process will be applied for all resources monitored by it.

-You can disable / enable flapping detection for a service through configuration menu.
+You can disable / enable flapping detection for a service through the configuration menu.

 Go to the **Configuration > Services > Services by host** menu, select your service and go on the **Data Processing** tab: